 Restricted or Repetitive Behaviors or Interests:

-A child or adult with ASD may have repetitive patterns or limited activities, interests, or behaviors, including any of these signs:
+A child or adult with autism may have repetitive patterns or limited activities, interests, or behaviors, including any of these signs:

 - Arranges toys or other items in an order and gets upset when the order changes